flimflam-austin/hugo-cms-test/content/quick_reads/20180326-18-03-26-march-life-reflection/index.md

-      WhileA hundreds of thousands of young peopleA gathered nationwide Saturday advocating for school safety & stricter gun control laws,A a new poll shows **less than half of high schoolers believe more gun laws will lead to less shootings**.
+      WhileA hundreds of thousands of young peopleA gathered nationwide Saturday advocating for school safety & stricter gun control laws,A a new poll shows**less than half of high schoolers believe more gun laws will lead to less shootings**.

       Flip For More
     citation: Flip For More
     _key: card-1-d2a2173d-edb6-4270-81f2-d3effd9b3319
   - order: 1
+    useCheckmark: false
     body: >-
       # USA TODAY/IPOS Poll